 At 6 months, 62% of patients with the AcrySof IQ toric lens had ≤ 0.50 D residual refractive cylinder, while 88% had ≤ 1.00 D.8 In the same period, the lens was within 5° of the intended axis in 81.1% of patients.8 I am confident that the lens will not move.
 It stays where I place it, and it works.
 Because the AcrySof IQ toric IOL offers a range of spherical powers (+6.00 D to +34.00 D in half-diopter increments) and cylinder powers (seven, ranging from 0.75 D to 4.11 D), I can use the lens to achieve excellent outcomes for many of my astigmatic patients.

 I appreciate the unique ACTIVEFOCUS design used in the ReSTOR +2.5 IOL.
 Like prior ReSTOR models, the lens has apodized segment heights that change the percentage of light focused on near and far across the lens, allowing more light to be concentrated on the distance image and near image depending on the pupil size.
 This is a proven platform.
-I routinely get patients now with 20/15 distance vision with this lens.
 This is one of countless examples why Alcon's IOL platform remains my long-standing workhorse.